collective/collective.emaillogin4/README.txt

 search for duplicate login names.
 You can search for duplicate email addresses or duplicate user ids, always lower case.

-The security panel now has an option 'Use UUID user ids', by default switched off.
+The security panel now has an option `Use UUID user ids`, by default switched off.